finos/git-proxy/README.md

 $ git push proxy master
 ```

 Using the default configuration, Git Proxy intercepts the push and _blocks_ it.
 To enable code pushing to your fork via Git Proxy, add your repository URL into the Git Proxy config file (`proxy.config.json`).
-For more information, refer to [Documentation](##Documentation).
+For more information, refer to [our documentation](https://git-proxy.finos.org).

 ## Documentation
 For detailed step-by-step instructions for how to install, deploy & configure Git Proxy and